calvertyang/opentok-go-sdk/README.md

 // Generate a Token from just a session_id (fetched from a database) token, err := ot.GenerateToken(sessionId, opentok.TokenOptions{})

-// Generate a Token from a session object (returned from CreateSession) token, err := session.GenerateToken(opentok.TokenOptions{})
+// Generate a Token from a session object (returned from OpenTok.CreateSession) token, err := session.GenerateToken(opentok.TokenOptions{})

 // Set some options in a Token